greencardamom/Arcstat/README.md

 I run with the following setup:

-* 1 computer with 24 CPU and 32GB RAM (that is 12 core x2 with hyperthread)
+* 1 computer with 16 CPU and 64GB RAM (that is 8 core x2 with hyperthread, and 8 core standalone)

 * A VPN provider with at least 2 IPs, preferably with gateways nearby Ashburn, VA where MediaWiki hosts.
 Ask me which.

-* Install 2 VMs in VirtualBox, allocating 6 to 8 CPU and 3 GB RAM each.
+* Install 2 VMs in VirtualBox, allocating each 5 CPU and 3 GB RAM.
 I prefer Linux Mint (Ubuntu).

 * The host is 'argos' and the VMs are 'quepasa' and 'luego'